 Over three days, fourteen universities from across Australia competed at the Enactus National Competition.
 Hosted at the Sofitel Hotel in Sydney, each university vied for the chance to represent Australia at the Enactus World Cup in Toronto, Canada later this year.

-Each university presented the projects they completed on social entrepreneurship throughout the previous year, bringing attention to key issues throughout Australian society and how they were effecting social change.
+Each university presented the projects they completed on social entrepreneurship throughout the previous year, bringing attention to key issues throughout Australian society and how they were affecting social change.

 Eleven members from Enactus QUT attended the competition; three incredible presenters, eight support staff and the amazing Marvin Fox as Faculty Advisor.
 It was the culmination of not only weeks of competition preparation, but of the projects Enactus QUT had completed throughout 2016.